 Trade school teachers are teaching theory and going through content in the textbook.
 True.
 But, their experiences working in the field become invaluable to students’ classroom lessons.
 Orleans Tech’s instructors bring knowledge and skills from learning on the job.
 They share their successes and talk to students about how things get done in the real world.
 Nothing beats an instructor who is passionate about their craft (and enjoys sharing it with others).

 4. Job demand

 Orleans Tech is a vocational school that provides training in areas that are in high demand in the regional workforce.
-Orleans currently teaches five different courses in the building trades industry where job openings are due to increase by 10% or more over the next decade.
+Orleans currently teaches five different courses in the building trades industry where job openings are due to increase by 4-8% over the next decade.
 Wondering which of these trades might be best for you?
 Take our quick, fun quiz to see.
-(Source: Bureau of Labor Statistics, U.S. Department of Labor, “Occupational Outlook Handbook,” 2016–17 Edition)
+(Source: Bureau of Labor Statistics, U.S. Department of Labor, “Occupational Outlook Handbook,” 2020 Edition)

-For the 2013–14 academic year, the average cost for one year of a bachelor’s degree education (including tuition, fees, room, and board) was estimated to be $15,640 at public institutions.
+For the 2020-21 academic year, the average cost for one year of a college degree education (including tuition and fees) was estimated to be $11,171 at public institutions.
 This is comparable to the cost to complete a building trades training program at Orleans.
 What a return on investment!
 With the concerns these days of keeping student loan debt low, a trades education may be a wise, and more affordable, choice for many.
-(Source: U.S. Department of Education, National Center for Education Statistics, 2016)
+(Source: U.S. News & World Report, 2020)